 DVSAC carries on this tradition.
 We wear denim to dispel harmful myths about sexual violence and survivors.

 We invite your workplace or school in Nevada County to join us!
 Raise awareness of sexual violence and funds to help survivors by inviting employees to wear jeans for a day.
-Or contact us for Denim Day stickers that you can wear any time.
+Or if you live in Nevada County, contact us for Denim Day stickers that you can wear any time.

 Donations can be sent to: DVSAC, PO Box 484, Grass Valley, CA 95945.
 If you have any questions, contact us at 530.272.2046.